bengordon-dev/convergent-sp23-react-flask/backend/README.md

 Basic steps:
 1. Install MongoDB on your computer
 2. Install the following Python libraries with pip: flask, pymongo, flask_pymongo, pydantic
-3. Get MongoDB running computer
+3. Get MongoDB running on your computer
 4. Run the Flask app

 Quick MacOS script (assumes pip and homebrew are already installed)